Plovdiv in Bulgaria: European Capital of Culture 2019

-The Culturebrand Team congratulates the Bulgarian City Plovdiv, nominated for the prestigious Title “European Capital of Culture 2019”.
-The independent selection panel responsible for assessing the Bulgarian cities competing to be European Capital of Culture in 2019 has recommended that Plovdiv should be awarded the title.
+The Culturebrand Team congratulates the Bulgarian City Plovdiv to a successful year with the prestigious Title “European Capital of Culture 2019”.
+The independent selection panel responsible for assessing the Bulgarian cities competing to be European Capital of Culture in 2019 recommended, that Plovdiv should be awarded the title.
 The other three Bulgarian Cities short-listed after the initial selection round in December 2013 were Sofia, Varna and Veliko Turnovo.
-The formal nomination of Plovdiv by the EU’s Council of Ministers is expected to take place in May 2015.
+The formal nomination of Plovdiv by the EU’s Council of Ministers took place in May 2015.

 Plovdiv is the second-largest City in Bulgaria after the capital Sofia with a Population of 345.000 inhabitants.
 The nominated Bulgarian City Plovdiv is located in south-central Bulgaria on the Maritsa River.
 The city has historically developed on seven syenite hills and is also known as “The City of the Seven Hills”.
 Plovdiv is the tenth-largest city in the Balkans after Istanbul, Athens, Bucharest, Belgrade, Sofia, Thessaloniki, Zagreb, Skopje and Tirana.